Nathan-Schwartz/WarShadow/Warshadow/README.md

 # WarShadow

 This is my first HTML/CSS/JS project ever!
 It isn't perfect but I'm happy with the progress I've made while working on it.
 I have submitted it in the Nvidia Overwolf App Contest.
-Winners should be announced on the 4th of January on this page: http://www.overwolf.com/nvidia-app-challenge/.
+Winners should be announced on the 4th of January [here](http://www.overwolf.com/nvidia-app-challenge/).

-Can be found on the Overwolf App store here: http://store.overwolf.com/app/Nathan-Schwartz
+Can be found on the Overwolf App store [here](http://store.overwolf.com/app/Nathan-Schwartz).

 *A brief explanation of the app is below.*
 * The program opens main.html first.
 * All .html files are in the /html folder.
 * All .js files that correspond to an html file are in the /scripts folder.